Canadian trademark law: The purpose of trademarks law

-The Supreme Court of Canada has emasized that the tort of passing off was intended to protect the property right that plaintiffs had in the goodwill of their business.
+The Supreme Court of Canada has emphasized that the tort of passing off was intended to protect the property right that plaintiffs had in the goodwill of their business.
 However, the protection of the public is a priority, and the Supreme Court has also said that trademark law was in fact "consumer protection legislation".

 Where a company has adopted a business name that is the same or very similar to that of a competitor, a key consideration is the potential for customers to become confused.
 Even where a Plaintiff has only used its brand name for a limited period of time and has little in the way of good will, a similarly-named competitor may confuse customers and cause the Plaintiff to lose control of its own reputation, thus justifying damages under the Trademarks Act.

 Courts, when interpreting the Act, try to achieve a balance between the rights of the owner and those of others.
 This means taking into account the public interest in free trade and expression.